 Cabbage likes to grow in areas that have cold temperatures.
 Here in northern California, it grows best when planted early in the Spring and harvested in July.
 Cabbage is an excellent source of vitamins C and K and dietary fiber.
 If you grow organically, you can enjoy this veggie pickled, steamed, sautéed, or made into coleslaw (see below) using either the red or green variety.
 Cabbage likes full sun and sandy to loamy soil like mushroom compost or potting mix.
 They are heavy feeders so if you dig a trench 8-10 inches deep and wide and fill it with fresh garden compost and organic bagged soil, and they should flourish.
 Keep the soil evenly moist using Drip tape, ¼" Soaker Dripline, or ½"Emitter Tubing and plant the seeds or seedlings 18" -24"apart.
 As it often rains in the fall, keep the plants mulched to keep down the weeds.

-Yesterday I cut ahead of green cabbage, purple cabbage, and added some carrots and a big red onion harvested in June to make to following delicious vegan coleslaw.
+I cut a head of green cabbage, purple cabbage, and added some carrots and a big red onion to make this delicious coleslaw.

 - One head of green or red cabbage